AlexanderFarrell/alex_crash_courses/readme.md

 ## Purpose of This Repository

 You may be coming from www.alexanderfarrell.com.
 This website hosts the public code for the website for educational and improvement purposes.

-You are welcome to view the code.
+You are welcome to view the code as you wish.

 It is continually updated, and may change over time.

+## Questions and Feedback

+You may learn more about anything in this repo by scheduling a Programming Course at www.alexanderfarrell.com/courses

+I welcome any feedback, such as issues, things which could be improved, etc. If so, please send an email to info@alexanderfarrell.com

-## Navigation
+## Folders

-Folders and files in the root (see above) are set up as follows:
+Folders in the root (see above) are set up as follows:

 Folder|Description
 ------|------